 Speed tests

 For our first test, we measured internet speeds with CactusVPN, both activated and deactivated, to assess its impact on connectivity.
-We tested CactusVPN's macOS app from a physical location in the U.S.
+First, we tested the speeds on our MacBook prior to connecting to CactusVPN.

 Netflix tests

 CactusVPN was unsuccessful in accessing Netflix libraries in Canada, the U.K., and Australia.
-This is a significant disadvantage for users looking to unblock geo-restricted content and enjoy a wider variety of shows and movies.
+This is a major drawback for users looking to unblock geo-restricted content and enjoy a wider variety of shows and movies.

-In our previous testing, we could unblock regional libraries in the U.K. and Australia (though the latter had so much buffering we weren't actually able to stream).
+In our previous testing, we could unblock regional libraries in the U.K. and Australia (though the latter had so much buffering we couldn't stream).

 This time, we could only connect to the U.S. Netflix library.
-At least we had no issues streaming content when connected to a server in New York.
+However, we had no issues streaming content when connected to a server in New York.

 DNS and WebRTC leak tests